Trusted-AI/adversarial-robustness-toolbox/README.md

 ### Manual installation

-For the most recent version of the library, either download the source code or clone the repository in your directory of choice:
+The most recent version of ART can be downloaded or cloned from this repository:

 ```bash
 git clone https://github.com/IBM/adversarial-robustness-toolbox
 ```

-To install ART, do the following in the project folder:
+Install ART with following command from the project folder `art`:
 ```bash
 pip install .
 ```

-The library comes with a basic set of unit tests.
-To check your install, you can run all the unit tests by calling the test script in the install folder:
+ART provides unit tests that can be run with the following command:

 ```bash
 bash run_tests.sh
 ```

-## Running ART
+## Get Started with ART

-Some examples of how to use ART when writing your own code can be found in the `examples` folder.
-See `examples/README.md` for more information about what each example does.
-To run an example, use the following command:
+Examples of using ART can be found in `examples` and `examples/README.md` provides an overview and additional information.
+It contains a minimal example for each machine learning framework.
+All examples cna be run with the following command:
 ```bash
 python examples/<example_name>.py
 ```

-The `notebooks` folder contains Jupyter notebooks with detailed walkthroughs of some usage scenarios.
+More detailed examples are located in `notebooks` where Jupyter notebooks provide detailed tutorials.

 ### Contributing